• Skip to primary navigation

 Along the Fastest Route

 Stop first in Nanton, just a half-hour south of Calgary, and go relic spotting (and shopping) along the Antique Art Walk.
-If your sweet tooth needs soothing, there’s also a big candy store on the main street through town that you can’t miss!
+If your sweet tooth needs soothing, there’s also a giant candy store on the main street through town that you can’t miss!

 Head-Smashed-In Buffalo Jump in winter